nasa/trick/trick_source/trick_utils/SAIntegrator/README.md

 |out_vars     |```double*```|Array of pointers to the state variables to which we ```unload()``` the integrator state (```in_vars``` and ```out_vars``` will generally point to the same array of pointers.)|
 | derivs_func |[```DerivsFunc```](#typedef-DerivsFunc)| Function thats generates the function (the derivatives) to be integrated. |
 |user_data    |```void*```  | A pointer to user defined data that will be passed to a DerivsFunc when called by the Integrator. |

+In addition to the above constructor, this class provides:

+* a copy constructor,
+* a destructor,
+* an assignment operator,
+* an insertion operator,
+* the public member functions inherited from [class Integrator](#class-Integrator),
+* and the following public member functions:

 ### Public Member Functions